CCAHybridLab/HLResources/Arduino/HeatPad_Peltier+Buttons/README.md

 ## 🔴 Step 3: Connecting the Electric Heat Pad to the MOSFET Driver
 Most heating elements on the market demand high power and are often impractical for hobbyists and makers.
 The Adafruit 10cm x 5cm Heating Pad is different.
 Powered by 5V, its stainless-steel fibers generate heat in a thin, flexible fabric—perfect for wrapping, bending, or integrating into wearable projects.

-The pad runs safely on 5V / 1A, but for stronger heating, it can be driven with up to 12V, 1A.
+The pad runs safely on 5V / 1A, but for stronger heating, it can be driven with up to 12V, 1A. ⚠️ for warnings or cautions

 <img src="https://github.com/CCAHybridLab/HLResources/blob/main/Arduino/HeatPad_Peltier%2BButtons/assets/Heatpad.jpg" width="500"/>